eyob2010/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod changing different permissions. chmod 753 to set different permission. chmod --reference is used to copy permission from one file to another.
+chmod changing different permissions. chmod 753 to set different permission. chmod --reference is used to copy permission from one file to another. chmod -R used to set permission to subdirectories. chmod mkdir -m used to create directory with permission.